 Mark Allen Battles Back to Reach World Snooker Championship Last 16 in Sheffield

-Northern Ireland's Mark Allen has advanced to the last 16 of the World Snooker Championship at the Crucible Theatre in Sheffield after recovering from what he described as an "embarrassing" opening to defeat China's Zhang Anda 10-6 in a match that tested his mental resilience.
+Northern Ireland's Mark Allen has advanced to the last 16 of the World Snooker Championship at the Crucible Theatre in Sheffield after one of the most dramatic comebacks of the tournament's opening round, recovering from what he described as an "absolutely embarrassing" first session to defeat China's Zhang Anda 10-6.

-Allen, who has long harboured ambitions of winning the sport's most prestigious title, drew inspiration from fellow Northern Irishman Rory McIlroy's recent Masters triumph at Augusta as he fought back from a difficult start to secure his place in the next round.
+Allen, a former world number one and two-time Crucible semi-finalist, drew inspiration from fellow Northern Irishman Rory McIlroy's Masters triumph at Augusta as he fought back from a 5-3 overnight deficit to win six consecutive frames and book his place in the last 16 for the sixth consecutive year.

 Background